specialized806/microsoft-365-docs/copilot/microsoft-365-copilot-page.md

 In the [Microsoft 365 admin center](https://admin.microsoft.com), select **Copilot** > **Settings** > **Copilot in Edge**.

-This feature is a shortcut to create a Microsoft Edge configuration profile in the Microsoft 365 admin center (**Settings** > **Microsoft Edge** > **Configuration Profiles**).
+This scenario is a shortcut to create a Microsoft Edge configuration profile in the Microsoft 365 admin center (**Settings** > **Microsoft Edge** > **Configuration Profiles**).
 In a configuration profile, you create a policy that includes settings that configure some Copilot features in Microsoft Edge.
 You can also upload settings in a JSON file.

 To learn more, see [Configure Copilot in Microsoft Edge with configuration profiles](/deployedge/microsoft-edge-management-service).